Oklahoma Mother Loses Limbs After Being Bitten By A Tick

 If you have been bitten by a tick.

-The CDC reports that people infected with Powassan virus may exhibit symptoms including fever, headache, vomiting, weakness, confusion, loss of coordination, speech difficulties and seizures.
+The CDC reports that people infected with the Powassan virus may exhibit symptoms including fever, headache, vomiting, weakness, confusion, loss of coordination, speech difficulties, and seizures.

 A person who has contracted Lyme disease, which is far more common, will often notice a red, expanding rash within three to thirty days after being bitten.
 They’ll likely experience fatigue, chills, fever, headache, muscle and joint aches, as well as swollen lymph nodes.

 If you think you have been bitten by a tick, live in an area known for Lyme disease, or have recently traveled to an area where it occurs, be sure to get immediate medical attention.